weshopai/awesome-Seedance-2.0-prompt/README.md

 ---

 Ever since the days when we could only “tell stories” with text and the first/last frames, we’ve wanted to build a video model that truly understands what you’re trying to express.
-Today, it’s really here!

 ## 🤔 What is Seedance 2.0